Mercyfulll/TaxNews-API/README.md

 Open your browser or use an API client (like Postman) to access the endpoints.

 ## Endpoints
-GET /news: Retrieves all articles related to "tax" from all configured news websites.
+GET /news: Retrieves all articles related to "tax" from all configured news websites.  <br />
 GET /news/
 : Retrieves articles related to "tax" from a specific news website identified by :newsPageId.